 JotMe doesn’t need a bot to join the meeting.
 It captures audio directly from the system and does the work in the background.
 This is useful when you don’t want the host to know that a bot has joined the meeting on your behalf.
 Whether you use Microsoft Teams for international webinars or training sessions, JotMe offers easy setup and supports over 107 languages.

-Try JotMe for free today and see how you can communicate easily with your colleagues or students across different languages.
+Try JotMe desktop and mobile app today and see how you can communicate easily with your colleagues or students across different languages.

 To translate in Microsoft Teams, first enable Live captions during the meeting (More actions ⋯ > Turn on live captions).
 Then open Caption settings > Language settings, switch on Translate to, and pick the target language.
 Teams will then display translated subtitles for whatever is being spoken in real-time.